-The appellant approached Consumer Grievance Redressal Forum (CR) and CGRF (CR) ordered to revise the demand by deducting the interest from 11/2020 to 10/2021 and the petitioner is liable to pay the amount as per the revised bill.
+The appellant filed petition to Consumer Grievance Redressal Forum (CR) and CGRF (CR) ordered that the bill is to be revised by deducting the interest from 11/2020 to 10/2021 and the petitioner is liable to pay this amount as per the revised bill.
 Aggrieved by the order of CGRF(CR), the appellant filed the appeal petition to this Authority.